rilesdun/cli-utils/README.md

-# bash-utils
+# cli-utils
-Bash scripts that may or may not be useful for you!
+Command line tools written in (likely) bash or python that may or may not be useful for you!